fauxless/crosscode-ninja-skin-rework/README.md

-# Updates

-1.0.1 - 2022 / 3 / 14 - Added new dialogue in intro scene, as well as modified it to make it sound betterish.

-1.0.2 - 2022 / 3 / 16 - Updated textures for the following files: lea-panic.png, lea-special.png

 # crosscode-ninja-skin-rework-main
 Overwrites nearly all of the original textures for Lea with textures befitting of the Ninja Skin DLC.
 Requires DLC to work properly.